 Let your painted rock sharks dry and play!
 Or hide them to surprise an unassuming by-passer!
 We bet that Jaws tune will be stuck in their head all day :D.

+We hope you enjoyed this simple craft idea.
+We have over 60 easy rock painting projects for beginners in this post.
 For some winter-themed projects, check out over a dozen fun Christmas rock painting ideas of ours!

 And if you enjoy crafting with stones, you may enjoy these other rockin’ craft and home decor ideas of ours: